ab91/paywatch/README.md

 Paywatch is a commission and income-tracking app that helps salespeople monitor their earnings.
 Users can monitor weekly and monthly income, identify trends, and set and exceed goals in Paywatch.

-6000-word Medium article on every aspect of Paywatch's development at [Paywatch MVP — A Postmortem](https://medium.com/@abhrabiswas/paywatch-mvp-a-postmortem-14f1b8b6596a).

 ## Live Site

 <p align="center">